Harpo Marx: On stage

 In January 1910, Harpo joined two of his younger brothers, Julius (later "Groucho") and Milton (later "Gummo"), to form "The Three Nightingales", which would later be renamed "The Marx Brothers".
 Multiple unverified stories attempt to explain Harpo's evolution as the "silent" character in the brothers' act.
-In his memoir, Groucho wrote that Harpo simply wasn't very good at memorizing dialogue, and thus was ideal to portray the archetypal Vaudeville role of the "dunce who couldn't speak."
+In his memoir, Groucho wrote that Harpo simply was not very good at memorizing dialogue, and thus was ideal to portray the archetypal vaudeville role of the "dunce who couldn't speak."

 Differing stories exist regarding the origin of the Harpo stage name.
-The first suggests the pseudonym originated during a card game at the Orpheum Theatre in Galesburg, Illinois.
-In this version of the story, Marx was referred to by Art Fisher, the dealer that night, as "Harpo" because he played harp.
+The stories agree that the pseudonym originated during a card game at which Art Fisher, the dealer that night, referred to Marx as "Harpo" because he played the harp.
+The time and place of the game are disputed, however.
+In his autobiography Harpo Speaks!, Harpo claims that it took place in Rockford, Illinois.
+The most common version of the story places it at the Orpheum Theatre in Galesburg, Illinois.
 However, this version of events is disputed, at least partially because the Orpheum Theatre was not constructed until late 1916, whereas Harpo later remembered acquiring the name in 1914.
-There is no dispute that Fisher coined the name, but some sources give an earlier date for its origin and suggest the game may have instead taken place at the Galesburg Auditorium Theatre or the same town's Gaiety Theatre.
+In addition, Fisher is believed to have left vaudeville in 1912.
+Some sources give an earlier date for its origin and suggest the game may have instead taken place at the Galesburg Auditorium Theatre or the same town's Gaiety Theatre.

 Harpo learned how to hold the harp by emulating a harp-playing angel in a picture he saw in a five-and-dime.
-No one in town knew how to play the harp, so Harpo tuned it the best he could, starting with one basic note and tuning it from there.
+No one in town knew how to play the harp, so Harpo tuned it as best he could, starting with one basic note and tuning it from there.
 He began learning to play the instrument without lessons.
 Three years later, he found out he had tuned it incorrectly, but that his method placed much less tension on the strings.
 Despite Harpo's musical talent, he never learned to read or write music.
 Although he paid top musicians handsome fees to teach him "proper" harp-playing technique, he maintained his unique style his entire life (his "teachers," fascinated by his technique, spent their sessions watching and listening as Marx performed).
 The major exception was Mildred Dilling, the professional harpist who finally taught Harpo proper harp technique and collaborated with him regularly when he had difficulty composing.
-Upon his death, one of Harpo's harps was donated to the State of Israel, and eventually found a home in an Israeli orchestra.
+Upon his death in 1964, one of Harpo's harps was donated to the State of Israel, and eventually found a home in an Israeli orchestra.